-- It is expected that Red Clay would transition and continue the identified community partnerships. - The Christina Early Education initiative is consistent with Red Clay's current plans and it is expected that Red Clay would continue these if funding is available. - It is expected that Red Clay would continue to support the long-term lease agreements contingent upon funding. - Red Clay would serve students with a need for alternative education in existing Red Clay Programs; Christina may want to continue using the Douglas Alternative Education building until an alternate location is identified. - Red Clay would plan to serve Red Clay students in need of credit recovery in existing Red Clay Programs.
-Christina may want to continue the Sarah Pyle Academy program in the existing building or move to an alternate location.
-Christina has also expressed an interest in converting this program to a "consortium model" with seats available to all districts in northern Delaware.
-Red Clay will continue to review these options with Christina. - The Delaware Autism Program, as a statewide program run by Christina, the default would be for Christina to move those classrooms to buildings that will remain in Christina.
-Red Clay will discuss options with Christina to determine the best way to meet the needs of students in those classrooms during the transition. - By default, Pulaski will become a Red Clay traditional school.
-Christina may consider replicating the Language Immersion Program in a different school.
-Red Clay will review this program and determine how it integrates with the Lewis Dual Language program.
-Christina may choose to create a language immersion program at another Christina school. - Red Clay will review the Montessori program currently offered at Bancroft and determine whether it would be continued there. - Red Clay will review Christina's Therapeutic Classroom programs and determine how best to meet the needs of these students. - A process for IEP review and transition will be developed so that students and parents are clear on services and expectations.
+- It is expected that Red Clay Consolidated School District would transition and continue the identified community partnerships. - The Christina Early Education initiative is consistent with Red Clay Consolidated School District's current plans and it is expected that the district would continue these if funding is available. - It is expected that Red Clay Consolidated School District would continue to support the long-term lease agreements contingent upon funding. - Red Clay Consolidated School District would serve students with a need for alternative education in existing district programs; Christina School District may want to continue using the Douglass Alternative Education building until an alternate location is identified. - Red Clay Consolidated School District would plan to serve its students in need of credit recovery in existing district programs.
+Christina School District may want to continue the Sarah Pyle Academy program in the existing building or move to an alternate location.
+Christina School District has also expressed an interest in converting this program to a "consortium model" with seats available to all districts in northern Delaware.
+Red Clay Consolidated School District will continue to review these options with Christina School District. - The default for the Delaware Autism Program, because it is a statewide program run by Christina School District, would be for Christina to move those classrooms to buildings that will remain in Christina.
+Red Clay Consolidated School District will discuss options with Christina School District to determine the best way to meet the needs of students in those classrooms during the transition. - By default, Pulaski will become a Red Clay Consolidated School District traditional school.
+Christina School District may consider replicating the Language Immersion Program in a different school.
+Red Clay Consolidated School District will review this program and determine how it integrates with the Lewis Dual Language program.
+Christina School District may choose to create a language immersion program at another Christina School District school. - Red Clay Consolidated School District will review the Montessori program currently offered at Bancroft and determine whether it would be continued there. - Red Clay Consolidated School District will review Christina's Therapeutic Classroom programs and determine how best to meet the needs of these students. - A process for IEP review and transition will be developed so that students and parents are clear on services and expectations.
 Funding through the tuition tax rate will be analyzed for impacts to districts.